dieterichlawson/goliath_exploration/README.md

     ruby simple_uploader.rb -sv
     curl -F file=@your_file.txt http://localhost:9000

-Afterwards, `your_file.txt` will be in a directory called uploads in the same directory as simple_uploader.rb.
+Afterwards, your_file.txt will be in a directory named "uploads" rooted in the same directory as simple_uploader.rb.